rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W9.md

 ### 14.4.1 Loop Invariant Code Motion - Revisited

 LICM is another form of redundancy elimination.
-If the result of a statement or expression doesn not change during the loop and it's pure, then it can be hoisted outside the loop body.
+If the result of a statement or expression does not change during the loop, and it's pure, then it can be hoisted outside the loop body.

 _Example:_